dmaher42/Athens/docs/audit/2024-blank-screen.md

 ## Summary
 - **Issue**: Opening the main experience with `npm run dev` showed only the start overlay because the core modules never executed.
 - **Root Cause**: Vite serves inline module scripts from `/index.html?html-proxy&index=N.js`.
-A second HTML file at `public/index.html` intercepted those requests (query ignored), so the browser received `text/html` instead of JavaScript and stopped executing the initialiser chain.
+A second HTML file originally located at `public/index.html` intercepted those requests (query ignored), so the browser received `text/html` instead of JavaScript and stopped executing the initialiser chain.
+Relocating the developer bootstrap to `public/dev/index.html` prevents the conflict.
 - **Impact**: Development builds stall before `window.Athens.boot()` resolves, yielding a blank scene even though assets are available.
 - **Fix Overview**: Move the dev bootstrap page to a non-conflicting pathname and update tooling/documentation to point at the new location.